Hk0509/Hk0509/README.md

 - 👋 Hi, I’m Himanshu Kapoor
+- 🤓 Practicing DSA and likes to solve problems.
-- 👀 I’m interested in programming, AR/VR, and playing games.
+- 👀 Interested in programming, AR/VR, and playing games.
 - 🌱 I’m currently persuing Btech Computer Science in VIT Bhopal.
 - 📫 You can reach me on:
       Email- himanshukapoor898@gmail.com